ddimaria/wmcp/wmcp-361/README.md

 The **CAPM (Capital Asset Pricing Model)** states that the expected return of an asset is a function of the amout of systemic risk it has.
 It's related to the (1) expected rate of return today (risk-free rate) in exchange for a higher payout in the future and (2) taking on risk (risk premium).

 Risk averse investors require a higher risk premium.
-Risk premium can be estimate by looking at historical risk of equity premiums vs risk-free investments.
+Risk premium can be estimated by looking at historical risk of equity premiums vs risk-free investments.
 In the US in the 19th century, the equity premium (geometric return) was 2.3%, and it was 4.8% (3.8% globally) in the 20th century.
 Risk premium = Average Stock Returns - Average Bond Returns.
 The equity risk premium has decreased in the last few decades (less than the 4.8% historical).

 > Mutual fund has a beta of 1.4.
 The risk free rate is 2% and the equity risk premium is 3%.
 >